cloud-design-patterns-journey/docs/docs/labs/security.md

-The deployment is running the pod with the `internal-app` Kubernetes service account in the lab-security namespace.
+The deployment is running the pod with the `internal-app` Kubernetes service account in the `lab-security-${INITIALS}` namespace.
 The Vault Agent Injector only modifies a deployment if it contains a specific set of annotations.
 An existing deployment may have its definition patched to include the necessary annotations.

 1. Display the deployment patch `patch-inject-secrets.yaml`.